Michaelgwei86/kubernetes/Kubernetes/README.md

 kubectl get configmaps

-to inject the  env to the runnig container, add the envFrom section under the spec section
+to inject the  env to the running container, add the envFrom section under the spec section

 apiVersion: v1
 kind: Pod